clifflu/cfn-squid-cluster/README.md

 1. Zip squid configs in a zip archive, where `squid.conf` will be in the root directory unzipped.
 2. Upload zip archive to some S3 bucket
-3. Create an IAM Instance Profile and grant read access (`GetObject`) on beforementioned object to it
+3. Create an IAM Instance Profile and grant read access (`GetObject`) on aforementioned object to it
 4. Create an CloudFormation stack and fill in parameters
 5. Update ingress rules to control access to squid

+## Firehose agent

+Optionally, squid-cluster can upload logs to AWS Kinesis Firehose.
+It installs the agent only if this feature was enabled.

+## License

+MIT

 ## Note